Speedway Track Facts

-For more than 50 years, Charlotte Motor Speedway has set the standard for motorsports entertainment and evolved into "The Greatest Place to See the Race."
-Nestled in the heart of NASCAR country, the Mecca of Motorsports is the only race vacation destination where fans can immerse themselves in the sport by taking in an event at the legendary 1.5-mile superspeedway and visit race team shops and the NASCAR Hall of Fame
+For more than 60 years, Charlotte Motor Speedway has set the standard for motorsports entertainment and evolved into "America's Home for Racing."
+Nestled in the heart of NASCAR country, the iconic superspeedway is the only race vacation destination where fans can immerse themselves in the sport by taking in an event at the legendary facility, visit race team shops and explore the NASCAR Hall of Fame

-racesand a NASCAR Camping World Truck Series race are among the events held each year on the 1.5-mile superspeedway.
-Other events on the various tracks include a weekly short-track series for Legend Cars and Bandoleros; national and regional car club competitions; and World Karting Association regional, national and international races.
-Charlotte Motor Speedway also annually presents three of the nation's largest car shows and swap meets—the AutoFairs in April and September and the Goodguys Southeastern Nationals street rod spectacular in October.
+- The NASCAR Cup Series, the NASCAR Xfinity Series and the NASCAR Camping World Truck Series each compete once per year on the 1.5-mile superspeedway.
+Other events on the various tracks include a summer-long short-track series for Legend Cars and Bandoleros; national and regional car club competitions; and World Karting Association regional, national and international races.
+Charlotte Motor Speedway also annually presents two AutoFairs, each April and October.

 - In May 2000, a state-of-the-art four-tenths-mile clay oval—The Dirt Track at Charlotte—was completed across Highway 29 from the speedway.
 The stadium-style facility has 14,000 seats and annually hosts the World of Outlaws Sprint Car Series and the World of Outlaws Late Model Series along with a championship Monster Truck spectacular.